Travels with V

 When the day of departure arrives we have to face the fact that we had somehow miscalculated the days, and the flight from Hologuín to Havana that we had tickets for, left yesterday.
 So our only option now is to once again grab a bus to Havana, a 13 hours ride.
 But it’s ok, it’s a comfortable bus.

 A big secret was revealed during the long bus ride.
 In the suburbian parts of a town the bus suddenly lleaves the A1, zig-zagg through community housing streets and stops in front of one.
 Everybody rushes out, we don’t understand why, but we follow the crowd.
 They go into the house and out on the other side.
 Where there is a restaurant (but it must have far too many seats to be a paladar*).

 We order, like most of our fellow passengers, chicken and rice.
 And when we ask to pay the waiter says: -Three fifty, please.
 We pick up four tourist pesos, but the waiter vigorously shakes his head.
 It turns out the meal cost 3,50 Cuban pesos, ca 0,3 US$ for us both.
 It’s like between 0,03 and 0,01 % of what we have usually paid for the meals here.
 That’s the reason why it’s very hard for tourists to get Cuban pesos.

 *) A paladar may not exceed a maximum capacity of 24 seats.

-Finally we arrive in Havana in the middle of the night, and we decide to spend the rest of the night at the airport.
-In a corner we find some Styrofoam sheets, ok to lie down on, so we mix with some migrant workers heading for work somewhere in the south and sleep off a few hours.
+Finally we arrive in Havana in the middle of the night, and it’s futile to try and find a hotel so we decide to spend the rest of the night at the airport.
+In a corner we find some Styrofoam sheets, ok to lie down on, so we mix in with some migrant workers heading for work somewhere in the south and sleep off a few hours.